mckennapsean/dissertation/content/03-framework.md

 (**_m_**), and _deploy_ (**_d_**).
 It is important to note that many methods can and often are used in different design activities.
 The methods are also categorized as being generative (**_g_**), evaluative (**_e_**), or both in nature.
 Several methods, e.g., graffiti walls (_M-43_), interviewing (_M-51_), and observation (_M-58_), have more complex characterizations than presented in this table; please see the Appendix for a more complete and detailed characterization.
 Some methods are also marked as appearing within the visualization literature (**_v_**).
-Finally, each method includes a definition and reference to aid novice visualization designers in bringing these methods into practice.
-As the design activity framework targets novices performing problem-driven visualization work, it is worth noting that many of the listed methods involve collaboration with domain experts, such as bull's-eye diagramming (_M-12_), contextual inquiry (_M-27_), paper prototyping (_M-61_),
+Finally, each method includes a definition and reference to aid visualization designers in bringing these methods into practice.
+As the design activity framework targets designers performing problem-driven visualization work, it is worth noting that many of the listed methods involve collaboration with domain experts, such as bull's-eye diagramming (_M-12_), contextual inquiry (_M-27_), paper prototyping (_M-61_),